 “Give orphans their property, do not replace their good things with the bad, and do not consume their property with your own.
 That is a serious crime”.
 (4:2)

-“And if you fear that you cannot be just to the orphans, then you may marry those who are agreeable to you of the women (Mothers of Orphan): two, and three, and four.
-But if you fear you will not be fair, then only one, or what you rightfully possess (Ma Malakat Aimanukum).
+“And if you fear that you cannot be just to the orphans, then you may marry those who are agreeable to you of the women [Widowed women with children in need of provision]: two, or three, or four.
+But if you fear you will not be fair, then one, or what you [Already] have (Ma Malakat Aimanukum).
 This is best that you do not face financial hardship.”.
 (4:3)

 Firstly, the verse of ‘polygamy’ is clearly embedded within the context of taking care of orphans.
 Where 4:3 is the ‘verse of polygamy’, the issue of orphaned children starts from 4:2.

-“And give women their property willingly, and if they remit any of it to you of their own will, then you may take it with a clear conscience.” (non-literal).
+“And give women their property willingly, and if they remit any of it to you of their own will, then you may take it with a clear conscience.”.
 (4:4)

 “And do not give the immature ones their money which Allah has entrusted to you, and spend on them from it and clothe them, and speak to them in goodness.”
 (4:5)